 For example, sometimes coffee roasters will combine various coffee beans to create consistent, flavorful quality for their consumers.
-On the other hand, cheaper coffee bean varieties such as the Robusta is often blended with Arabica to create an adequate cup of coffee that cost less.
+On the other hand, cheaper coffee bean varieties such as the Robusta are often blended with Arabica to create an adequate cup of coffee that costs less.

 Think back to your supermarket-bought instant coffee.
 This is typically a blend of the two with a higher percentage of Robusta beans because they are cheaper to source.

 Not all coffee blends are simplistic, and various great tasting ratios of different coffee beans are painstakingly discovered and combined by teams of coffee geeks’ feverishly working away in secret underground laboratories trying to find the next best blend (well not quite, but you get my point).

 Flavored Coffee Beans

 Flavored coffees are the coffee geeks’ number one pet peeve, and to be honest, this type of coffee is best left for consumption by spotty teenage Starbucks drinkers (no offense!).
 I’m sure you’ve all come across flavored coffee beans in your local supermarket.

 Personally, I’m not a fan, and I would recommend that you stay clear from flavored coffee when buying your coffee beans – here’s why.

 Flavored coffee beans tend to be the “bottom of the barrel” coffee beans, you know those beans that no one wants either because they’re older, bitter, or simply not good enough for anything else.